Can a special therapy group help teens with emotional struggles?

 Summary

-This study tests if a culturally adapted version of Dialectical Behavior Therapy (DBT) skills training helps teens aged 12-18 with emotional disorders like depression or anxiety.
-Participants are randomly assigned to either the DBT group or a standard support group.
-Researchers will compare how quickly symptoms improve during treatment and at a 3-month follow-up.
+This study tests whether a culturally adapted version of Dialectical Behavior Therapy skills training (DBT-A-ST) helps teens aged 12-18 with emotional disorders like depression, anxiety, or ADHD.
+Participants are randomly assigned to either the DBT group or a standard support group, and their progress is tracked over several months.
+The goal is to see if the DBT group leads to faster and greater improvements in emotional and behavioral symptoms.

 Disclaimer Read more